TN-Holdings-LLC/psf-zero/README.md

 ### 2. Core Findings & Mathematical Insights

-The empirical data demonstrates that PSF-Zero is not merely an alternative to existing compilers, but a disruptive **上流/Upstream Structure Generator** that slashes compilation time while preserving absolute maximum circuit quality.
+The empirical data demonstrates that PSF-Zero is not merely an alternative to existing compilers, but a disruptive **Upstream Structure Generator** that slashes compilation time while preserving absolute maximum circuit quality.

 1. **~3x Speedup with Identical Depth (65% Reduction in Classical Runtime)** TKET Native pays a heavy classical CPU overhead of **0.181s** per circuit to search through the massive topological space of a 200-depth mess.
 In the Hybrid pipeline, **PSF-Zero eliminates the maze in 0.01 seconds by flattening the entire block into an ideal 9-depth Cartan normal form**.
 This presents TKET with a clean, pre-optimized template, allowing its peephole engine to instantly lock onto the absolute minimum depth of **7** in just 0.05 seconds.